deepinv/deepinv/README.rst

 ------------

 DeepInverse is a community-driven project and welcomes contributions of all forms.
-We are ultimately aiming for a comprehensive library of inverse problems and deep learning, and we need your help to get there!
+We are building a comprehensive library of inverse problems and deep learning, and we need your help to get there!

-The preferred way to contribute to ``deepinv`` is to fork the `main repository <https://github.com/deepinv/deepinv/>`_ on GitHub, then submit a "Pull Request" (PR).
-See our `contributing guide <https://deepinv.github.io/deepinv/contributing.html>`_ for more details.
+Please contribute to ``deepinv`` by forking the `main repository <https://github.com/deepinv/deepinv/>`_ on GitHub, then submit a "Pull Request" (PR).
+See our `contributing guide <https://deepinv.github.io/deepinv/contributing.html>`_ for full instructions on how to contribute.

 Finding help